 Controlled digital lending (CDL) is the process of digitizing a physical item, making it inaccessible, and lending a secure electronic copy in its place.
-ReShare is currently working on a CDL minimum viable product that will support workflow management and interactions with local library management systems, and rely on external tools for scanning and digital rights management.
+ReShare has defined requirements for a CDL minimum viable product that will support workflow management and interactions with local library management systems, and rely on external tools for scanning and digital rights management.
 We are also working to define a future roadmap for CDL that works toward a production release and consortial support.

-REShare CDL Minimum Viable Product (MVP) – winter 2020
+REShare CDL Minimum Viable Product (MVP) – TBD

 ReShare plans to develop a minimum viable product to support initial testing of and experimentation with controlled digital lending.
 This release will be scoped to support CDL within a single library.